 In addition, many developers are being hit with price increases due to labour shortages and increased material costs.
 Whilst we are not immune to this change, we do have the ability to react and evolve around this trend.

-What specifically have you done to react to the market changes and how else has your methodology evolved as a result of the current state of the market?
+What specifically have you done to react to the market changes.
+Also, how else has your methodology evolved as a result of the current state of the market?

-We have witnessed manufacturers facing greater pressure which has led to factories being under resourced and a distinct shortage of labour.
+We have witnessed manufacturers facing greater pressure.
+Resultantly, factories are under-resourced and there is a distinct shortage of labour.
 For us at Click, we have taken this opportunity to accelerate the plans which we had laid out for the future.

-We are developing our own manufacturing processes and teams which means that our supply levels can remain consistent in terms and volume and quality.
-Internalising the process is something we have always thought to do, and the current market has given us the push to progress our plans.
-Not only is it great for us as a business but it has a positive impact on the local community with long-term job security, training and development prospects.
+We are developing our own manufacturing processes and teams.
+This means that our supply levels can remain consistent in terms and volume and quality.
+Internalising the process is something we have always thought to do.
+Consequently, the current market has given us the push to progress our plans.
+Not only is it great for us as a business but it has a positive impact on the local community.
+It provides long-term job security, training and development prospects.

 What has the biggest impact of Brexit uncertainty been for you?
 How have you tackled this challenge?

-Investment has undoubtedly slowed in the past 12-18 months, which has had some impact on our sales however, my feeling now is that due to the on-going frustrations, investors believe that we are close to the bottom of the market and they are starting to make purchases once again.
+Investment has undoubtedly slowed in the past 12-18 months, which has had some impact on our sales.
+However, I believe that due to the on-going frustrations, investors believe that we are close to the bottom of the market.
+Thus, they are starting to make purchases once again.

-Many investors are once again looking for opportunities in the UK and it is no secret that housing demand still outweighs supply, therefore growth areas will continue to gain momentum.
+Many investors are looking for opportunities in the UK.
+Additionally, it is no secret that housing demand still outweighs supply.
+Therefore growth areas will continue to gain momentum.
 Properties within the help-to-buy bracket (£600K) are proving most popular.

-Do you think that there is opportunity to be found in uncertainty?
-If so have you made the most of this?
+Do you think that there is opportunity uncertainty?
+Furthermore, if so, have you made the most of this?

 The biggest opportunity for us is the chance to implement our own manufacturing methods.
-Modern methods of construction address the wider issues which traditional developments face (cost overruns, unexpected delays, adverse weather impacts etc) which enables us to have greater control over every part of the process.
+Modern methods of construction address the wider issues which traditional developments face.
+These include cost overruns, unexpected delays, adverse weather impacts etc. These enable us to have greater control over every part of the process.

 What types of the developments do you think will prosper most in the coming months?